valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle.md

   * Don't spend much time exploring this app - we'll see a much more useful version in just a moment.

-3. You can explore, and customize, the app in VSCode
+3. You can explore (and customize) the app in VSCode

 4. It's a great start, but there are some serious short-comings: